 (left) Back side of Konica I with company name embossed in the leatherette. (right) Top view of the Konica I showing the extended collapsible lens.

 The 1952 Konica II was the successor of the Konica I above and quite a step up in quality.
 In fact, I think this is one of the finest and best-built Japanese leaf-shutter rangefinders, easily competing with its German equivalents.
 Compared to the Konica I had a body-mounted shutter release, an accessory shoe (which was curiously missing on the Konica I) and a higher contrast rangefinder than the already very good one on the Konica I. It also had a separate T button on the front plate.
 On the downside, the shutter still needed to be cocked manually.
-The lens was still retractable, but instead of giving the lens a small twist and then push it in, on the Konica II one had to pull a little lever on the focussing knob at the infinity setting, after which the knob could be rotated further, thus retracting the lens fully.
+The lens was still retractable, but instead of giving the lens a small twist and then push it in (like on most other cameras with retractable lenses), on the Konica II one had to pull a little lever on the focussing knob at the infinity setting, after which the knob could be rotated further, thus retracting the lens fully.
 The Konica II had a much more modern look than the fairly spartan Konica I, with wind knobs with integrated frame counter and film reminder dial, an eye-catching curved front plate and a metal bottom plate.
 The door catch was perhaps even a little over-engineered, after rotating a ring similar to the one on the bottom plate of a Leica screw-mount camera, one had to push in this ring to release the catch that opened the rear door.

 As with the Konica I, several cosmetic variants were available, including a version with Hexar lens that was missing the T knob.
-Early production had a Konirapd-S shutter, later replaced by Konirapid-MFX or Seikosha-MX shutters.
+Early production had a Konirapid-S shutter, later replaced by Konirapid-MFX or Seikosha-MX shutters.
 The top model, the Konica IIA, had a six-element f/2 Hexanon lens.

 The magnificent Konica II with its excellent five-element 50mm f/2.8 Hexanon, which had a yellow-brownish coating instead of the more common purpley-blue one on the Konica I and most other contemporary cameras.
 The accessory shoe has an engraved diamond with the letters EP in it, indicating that this was an export model sold at one of the Allied Army military bases in Japan.
 I love the look of this camera and was very pleased to finally get my hands on one!